https://propellerads.com/publishers/?ref_id=mNXh

 - But, following the municipal tourism rules for safety, each boat is limited to 8 passengers, excluding the crew.

-- More than eight passengers, you need to rent two boats.
+- For more than eight passengers, you need to rent two boats.

 - Passengers should all be provided with a life vest by the boat operators

-- You can arrange the boat rental at the Bikal port/boat terminal.
+- You can rent the boat at the Bikal port/boat terminal.

 Islands & Places To Visit